mallenjr/stupid_snake/readme.md

 # Snake, but dumb

+## What?

+This is the game of snake, but you control it with your voice.
+We use a 2 tensorflow lite models that contain a derivative of VGG and that have ~500k trainable params each in an ensemble arrangement for the real-time inference.
+We also use the bagging method to provide each model with a completely different dataset save for the 4 activation phrases we really wanted to focus on.
+With both models running simultaneously in different threads, we have generally seen an inference time of ~2ms for a 1 second audio binary.
+We observed ~100ms as being the total time it takes from starting to speak to having a classification of that audio.

 ## The Dirty Details
 1. We used the Google speech_commands dataset as a starting point for this project so I would recommend you start there as well.